MichaelTuchman/s-corp-payroll-planner/docs/ATTORNEY_BRIEFING.md

 A web-based calculator that helps a one-owner S corporation (the owner is also the sole W-2 employee) model a single payroll scenario: expected revenue and payroll costs, estimated withholding and employer tax obligations, and how much business cash remains available afterward.

+## Questions for counsel

+1. Is the current in-app disclaimer sufficient for informal preview sharing (one link, one early tester), or is something more formal needed even at that stage?
+2. Before any commercial distribution (sale, wider sharing, or public link), what agreement/notice is needed — Terms of Service, EULA, a clickwrap acceptance gate, something else — and does that differ depending on whether it's distributed as a hosted link vs. a downloadable/offline file?
+3. Given the subject matter (payroll/tax estimates), is there recommended limitation-of-liability or "no warranty" language beyond what's shown above?
+4. Should we be looking at tech E&O (errors & omissions) insurance before any wider distribution, and if so, at what point (preview vs. paid product)?
+5. Does anything change if the product moves to a fully client-side architecture where we never receive or store the user's data?

 ## Intended market

 Solo S-corp owners directly (freelancers/consultants operating through a one-person S-corp), not accountants or bookkeepers — they already have better-suited professional tools.
 The owner may show it to their own accountant, but the accountant is not the target customer.